Redshift weighted galaxy number counts

-The above results contrast strongly with the previous findings in \cite{Hernandez-Monteagudo:2020xnl}: the constraints for the Euclid-like survey presented here are somewhat better for the $C_\ell^\Delta$ spectrum than the $C_\ell^\zeta$ spectrum, while in \cite{Hernandez-Monteagudo:2020xnl} the reverse is true, despite the survey specifications being almost identical.
-But it is important to note that there are several differences in the analysis.
+The above results contrast strongly with the previous findings in \cite{Legrand:2020sek}: the constraints for the Euclid-like survey presented here are somewhat better for the $C_\ell^\Delta$ spectrum than the $C_\ell^\zeta$ spectrum, while in \cite{Legrand:2020sek} the reverse is true, despite the survey specifications being almost identical.\footnote{\rut{However, one major difference in the forecasting approaches of this paper and \cite{Legrand:2020sek} is that here we do not marginalise over the bias parameters.}} But it is important to note that there are several differences in the analysis.
 One of the major differences in our analysis is that instead of a fixed cut-off at $\ell_{\rm max} = 300$, we include smaller scales in our bins at higher redshift, according to $\ell_{\rm max}(z) = 0.2\,{\rm Mpc^{-1}}r(z)$, which translates into $\ell_{\rm max}=169-1021$ for SKA and $641-995$ for Euclid, cf. survey type D in Table~\ref{table:lmax}.
 Indeed, while our results, which include more small-scale information for each bin in a redshift-dependent manner, display tighter constraints, Table~\ref{table:finalconstr} shows that the constraining power of $C_\ell^\zeta$ in this case is a bit weaker than that of $C_\ell^\Delta$.
 It will therefore be instructive to study the $\ell_{\rm max}$-dependence of the constraints in greater detail, and we do this in the next subsection.
-We also arrive at slightly different shot noise expressions (\ref{eq:SNzeta}) \& (\ref{eq:SNdeltazeta}) than the ones given in Ref.~\cite{Hernandez-Monteagudo:2020xnl}, see Appendix~\ref{sec:shotnoise} for details.
+We also arrive at slightly different shot noise expressions (\ref{eq:SNzeta}) \& (\ref{eq:SNdeltazeta}) than the ones given in Ref.~\cite{Legrand:2020sek}, see Appendix~\ref{sec:shotnoise} for details.